tonysun83/couchdb/share/doc/src/replication/protocol.rst

 :Version: 3

-The `CouchDB Replication Protocol` is a protocol for synchronizing JSON documents, that are based on Apache CouchDB `MVCC`_ Data model, between 2 peers over HTTP/1.1 using public :ref:`CouchDB REST API <api>`.
+The `CouchDB Replication Protocol` is a protocol for synchronising JSON documents between 2 peers over HTTP/1.1 by using the public :ref:`CouchDB REST API <api>` and is based on the Apache CouchDB MVCC_ Data model.

 Language